amanali1896/Deployment-of-Smart-Contracts-on-Amancoin/README.md

     click on write -> generate transaction -> Yes.
 I'm Sure!
 Make the transaction.
     ( refer demo folder image 19).
 19) Observe the changes in Ganache.(refer demo folder images 20 and 21).
+20) To view equity, click on that function.
+Paste the address from step 2 and click read(refer demo folder images 22 and 23).